Family remembers North Monroe Street hit and run victim

 Jeremiah's father let his emotions get the best of him Wednesday afternoon.
-Tears rolled down his face as he continues to grieve the loss of his boy, just one week after he was gravely injured in a hit and run.
+Tears rolled down his face as he continues to grieve the loss of his boy, just one week after he was

 "Jeremiah fought and he fought and he fought," Bruce said.
 "Considering being hit by a car."